Barrod

-Barrod is a village in Behror Tehsil, Alwar District, Rajasthan, India.
+Barrod is a village in Behror Tehsil, Kotputli-Behror/Rath district, Rajasthan, India.
 Some times this is also called Bardod.
 It is situated on State Highway No-14, RJ SH 14.
 The name is sometimes written as Bardod.
 Two villages come under the administration of the Barrod panchayat: Barrod and Kankara Barrod.
+It is considered as the largest village in Alwar District hence given the Nagar Palika stature recently for its better welfare and development.